MeMAD-project/speech-translation/README.md

 ## Models

-The translation, segmentation and truecasing models required by the system are available for download via **Zenodo**.
+The translation, segmentation and truecasing models required by the system are available for download via [Zenodo](https://zenodo.org/record/4392873).
 You must download the models separately, and extract the archive into the `models` folder.

 ## Instructions